 QUALITY CONTROL

 As described above, the susceptible strains should be characterized within 2 month of the bioassays.
 The resistant strain characterization should occur just prior to testing to ensure that the current resistance status of the mosquito strain is being captured.

+The net pieces from the new Interceptor (Step 3.12) and new Interceptor G2 (Step 3.19) should be cut from new unused nets.
+Since the insecticide concentration should be the same throughout the net, any 30x30cm square piece can be used for the controls.
+Each piece can be used up to 10 times before a new piece should be used.
+The number of times the net piece has been used can be recorded on the cardboard frame of the net or a notebook.

 SOP Copy Control Log